-We work to ensure every Coloradan has the health care he or she needs.
+We work to ensure every Coloradan has health care.

 Colorado Health Care Cooperative would save billions, economist finds.